Freight Shipping from Riverside to Miami

 How much does it cost to ship freight from Riverside to Miami?

-Full truckload (FTL) rates from Riverside, CA to Miami, FL currently range from $6,392-$7,878 for a standard dry van load over the 2,973-mile route.
+Full truckload (FTL) rates from Riverside, CA to Miami, FL currently range $6,392-$7,878 (roughly $2.17-$2.68 per mile over 2,973 miles).
 LTL shipments typically cost $1,835-$2,927 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Riverside to Miami?